iamkimyeonju/Game-Theory-with-R/10 - Efficient Mechanisms.md

 #### More good news

+> [!NOTE]
-Theorem (Krishra & Perry, 1998)
+> Theorem (Krishra & Perry, 1998)
+>
-In any Bayesian game setting in which VCG is ex post individually rational, VCG collects at least as much revenue as any other efficient and ex interim *individually-rational mechanism*
+> In any Bayesian game setting in which VCG is ex post individually
+> rational, VCG collects at least as much revenue as any other efficient
+> and ex interim *individually-rational mechanism*

 - This is somewhat surprising: does not require dominant strategies, and hence compares VCG is as budget balanced as any efficient mechanism